NPR: 2020s

-In late November 2022, CEO Lansing told staffers in a memo that NPR needed to reduce spending by $10 million during the current fiscal year due to a drop in revenue from sponsors.
-The amount is approximately three percent of the organization's annual budget.
+In late November 2022, Chief Executive Officer John Lansing told staffers in a memo that NPR needed to reduce spending by $10 million during that fiscal year due to a drop in revenue from sponsors.
+The amount was approximately three percent of the organization's annual budget.

-In February 2023, Lansing announced in a memo that the network would be laying off approximately 10 percent of the workforce due to reduced advertising dollars.
-He said the annual operating budget is approximately $300 million, and the gap will likely be between $30 and $32 million.
+In February 2023, Lansing announced in a memo that the network would be laying off approximately 10 percent of the workforce due to reduced advertising revenue.
+He said the annual operating budget was approximately $300 million, and the gap would likely be between $30 and $32 million.

+In January 2024, NPR's board named former Wikimedia Foundation CEO Katherine Maher as its new CEO, effective late March.

+On January 31, 2025, a Defense Department memo announced that NPR was among the major news outlets required to move out of its longtime workspace on the Correspondents' Corridor in the Pentagon, under a new Annual Media Rotation Program for the Pentagon Press Corps.

+Following enactment of the rescissions law in July 2025, CPB announced an orderly wind-down of operations and furloughs as funding was withdrawn, while public broadcasters and allies signaled legal and legislative pushback.

+In October 2025, major news organizations across the political spectrum, including The Washington Post, The New York Times, CNN, Fox News, and NPR, rejected new Defense Department media-access rules they said restricted independent reporting; the Pentagon Press Association signaled potential legal action.

 Governance

 NPR is a membership organization.
 Member stations are required to be non-commercial or non-commercial educational radio stations; have at least five full-time professional employees; operate for at least 18 hours per day; and not be designed solely to further a religious broadcasting philosophy or be used for classroom distance learning programming.
 Each member station receives one vote at the annual NPR board meetings—exercised by its designated Authorized Station Representative ("A-Rep").

 To oversee the day-to-day operations and prepare its budget, members elect a board of directors.
 The board was previously composed of ten A-Reps, five members of the general public, and the chair of the NPR Foundation.
-On November 2, 2015, NPR Members approved a change in the NPR Bylaws to expand the board of directors to 23 directors, consisting of 12 Member Directors who are managers of NPR Member stations and are elected to the Board by their fellow Member stations, 9 Public Directors who are prominent members of the public selected by the Board and confirmed by NPR Member stations, the NPR Foundation Chair, and the NPR President & CEO.
+On November 2, 2015, NPR Members approved a change in the NPR Bylaws to expand the board of directors to 23 directors, consisting of 12 Member Directors who are managers of NPR Member stations and are elected to the board by their fellow Member stations, 9 Public Directors who are prominent members of the public selected by the board and confirmed by NPR Member stations, the NPR Foundation Chair, and the NPR President & CEO.
 Terms are for three years and are staggered such that some stand for election every year.

 As of January 2024, the board of directors of NPR included the following members: